-- Let it do its job and reboot the Windows 8 or Windows 10 device.
+- Let it do its job and reboot your Windows 10 device.

-- Try to install the app or upgrade it and see if you still have this error message appearing.
+- Try to install the app or upgrade it and see if you still get this error.

 2. Uninstall problematic apps

-- Go to your start screen in Windows 8 or Windows 10 as you did above.
+- Go to your start screen as you did above.